zhougdut/zhougdut.github.io/_people/yuning_qiu.md

 <i class="fa fa-envelope-o"></i> yuning.qiu.gd@gmail.com <br>
 <!-- <a href="https://github.com/ynqiu"><i class="fa fa-github"></i> Github</a> -->

 My name is Yuning Qiu, a PhD student in the School of Automation at Guangdong University of Technology.
-I am currently work with Prof. Guoxu Zhou.
+I am currently work with Prof. Guoxu Zhou, and my current research interests are tensor decomposition, unsupervised clustering and deep learning.

 <!-- My name is Titipat Achakulvisut, a PhD student in the Department of Bioengineering at University of Pennsylvania. -->
 <!-- I am currently working with Prof. Konrad Kording.
 You can see more about me at [my page](http://titipata.github.io/). -->